 (Editor’s note: This post has been updated with news about Amazon’s expanded Europe services.
 We participate in the Amazon Associates affiliate marketing program and may earn money via affiliate links in this post.
 Ivana Avramovic and Terry Boyd contributed to this post.)

 Amazon is the global king of online shopping, and if you are reading this, you have probably made purchases from Amazon before.

 Jeff Bezos founded Amazon as an e-commerce/fulfillment company in Seattle in 1994, initially selling books.
-The fact that it grew to the largest retailer in the United States and spread to many other countries around the world tells you everything about shoppers’ attitudes to this online giant.
+The fact that it grew to the largest retailer in the United States and spread to many other countries around the world tells you everything about shoppers’ devotion to this online giant.

 So you are used to doing quick orders from Amazon.
 But what do you do once you move to a foreign country and want to continue taking advantage of the vast selection and the convenience of shopping on Amazon?

-Shopping from Amazon.com is still an option in Europe, but you might quickly find there are complications, such as the ineligibility of quite a few items for international shipping and added delivery times, as well as taxes and customs.
+Shopping from Amazon.com is a growing option in Europe, but you might quickly find there are complications, such as the ineligibility of quite a few items for international shipping and added delivery times, as well as taxes and customs.

-A lot has changed since we first posted this in 2016.
-And as you can imagine, Amazon is pushing hard into Europe’s most populous markets including France, Germany and the United Kingdom.
+A lot has changed since we first posted about this in 2016.
+Amazon is pushing hard into Europe’s most populous markets including the Netherlands, France, Germany, Sweden and the United Kingdom.
 But the latest news is that Amazon is moving into its first Scandinavian market, Sweden.
 Though not without some hilarious glitches due to translation issues.